-Jacket (Optional for new officials; required for experienced officials; Striped on one side and all black on the reversible side.)
+Jacket (Optional for new officials; required for experienced officials; All black jacket is preferred.)
 USA Lacrosse requires a proper officiating jacket as mandatory equipment.
 In Texas, we always wear jackets with the black side out, so you don't need a reversible jacket.
 Any plain, long-sleeve, all-black jacket without any visible manufacturer logos will suffice.

 Shoes (all black shoes; all black laces; mark out any white logos or swooshes with a black marker – shined.
 Cleats are not required but may be worn on natural grass surfaces.)